 - This cemetery is located at 14 Cordova St, St Augustine, FL 32084

-Meeting Jamie I spent a night with my husband and newborn son in a B&B next to the Tolomato Cemetery I don’t think its even there anymore. in the middle of the night, I was awoken by the sound of a child laughing- but it was eerie laughter, It sounded tinny and the hairs on my arms stood on end, I sat up but couldn’t see anyone.
+I spent a night with my husband and newborn son in a B&B next to the Tolomato Cemetery.
+I don’t think its even there anymore.
+In the middle of the night, I was awoken by the sound of a child laughing- but it was eerie laughter.
+It sounded tinny and the hairs on my arms stood on end.
+I sat up but couldn’t see anyone.
 My son and husband were both sound asleep.
-The laughter came again and I cuddled up to my baby.
+The laughter came again and I cuddled up to my baby, scared.
 The next morning I asked the B&B owner if there were any other kids staying.
 He said no, but told me guests heard things all the time there.
 7 years later I took a ghost tour and learned about James, the playful boy who haunted the Tolomato Cemetery, looking for a playmate.

 St. Augustine’s Huguenot cemetery ironically contains no Huguenots.
 This Protestant cemetery dates back to 1821 and is home to many apparitions and the place of quite a few spirit sightings, from Judge John Stickney to a trio of mischievous soldiers who delight in pranking the local ghost tour guides.